 If a shorter word will work, use it.

 If you can say that whole beautiful monologue in a sentence, guess what?
 Shorten it.

 There are always exceptions to the rule.
 If you have a good reason, breaking this rule can make a section stand out.
 Exceptions can be for characterization, mostly.
-If you have a character who is long-winded and this serves a purpose, their ramble of dialogue can likely stay.
+If you have a character who is long-winded and this serves a purpose, writing dialogue that’s long-winded and wordy can likely stay.